jamesjlv/react-native-image-crop/README.md

  - Better state management - Allows for on the fly state/prop changes without any performance hitches
  - Remove deprecated dependencies and use new art
  - and more...

+Note: This README is outdated and does not represent this version of `react-native-image-crop`, will be updated in the near future.

 ## Installation
 ```sh